lokori/Security_Ninjas_AppSec_Training/README.md

     docker-compose up -d

 Now you have Nginx runnin on port 80, diffrent app servers are running in diffrent context paths: /app[1-4]/

+You can scale more app nodes with command:

+    docker-compose scale app=10 # This will add 9 more app nodes